DanGraur/jackett-tribler-connector/README.md

 ## How it works

 The script will periodically forward HTTP requests to a running Jackett service, querying it for tracker feeds.
 The Jackett service may be either local or remote.
 Jackett will return the feed in a RSS XML like format called Torznab.
 This script will then parse this XML in order to extract the magnet links embedded in the XML for each torrent.
-For each of the aforementioned magnet links, the script will forward an HTTP request to Tribler's REST API towards the `mychannel/torrents` endpoint, which demands that the torrent be added.
+For each of the aforementioned magnet links, the script will forward an HTTP `PUT` request to Tribler's REST API towards the `mychannel/torrents` endpoint, which demands that the torrent be added.

 Asynchronous to this, the script will also periodically forward a commit request to Tribler's REST API towards the `mychannel/commit` endpoint, in order to demand that the Channel changes be committed.
+This is an HTTP `POST` request.

 ## Utilization Instructions